a2stuff/a2d/res/notes/testplan.md

   * Launch DeskTop.
 Verify that the Ram5 volume is shown with a RAMDisk icon.
   * Configure DeskTop to copy to RAMCard on startup, and restart.
 Verify it is copied to /RAM5.

+* On a IIgs, go to Apple > This Apple.
+Verify the memory count is not "000,000".

 ### Apple IIc+

 * Run DeskTop on a IIc+ from a 3.5" floppy on internal drive.
 Verify that the disk doesn't spin constantly.